States and Capitals of India

 Out of the 552 princely states that made up India, 549 became part of it, and the other 3 refused.
 They did, however, eventually integrate.
 The Indian Constitution was ratified on November 26, 1949, and it went into effect on January 26, 1950.
 The States Reorganization Act of 1956 altered the state boundaries of India based on linguistic distinctions.

-Here are the States and Capitals of India 2022:
+Here is the List of States and Capitals of India 2023:

 |Andhra Pradesh||Amaravati||1 November 1956|